opencadc/canfar-portal/docs/quick_start_en.md

 * ```do_catalogue.sub```: is the path of your submission file
 * ```image-reduction-2021-06-26```: is the name of the snapshot VM used to install all the software
 * ```c2-7.5gb-36```: is the flavor for the VM(s) that will execute the jobs.
 If you wish to use a different flavor, they are visible through the dashboard when [launching an instance](#launch-a-vm-instance), or using the command line ```openstack flavor list```.

+In the background, your VM is shared with the batch processing system, and it will be replicated on all the free nodes.

 After submitting, wait a couple of minutes.
 Check where your jobs stand in the queue: